-Note: In 2014, the author worked with this unit on imagery and historical data for its "Honors and Lineage Celebration."
-In recognition for his efforts the author was presented with a Certificate of Achievement.
+Note: In 2014, the author worked with the 5th Military Information Support Battalion (Airborne) of Ft.
+Bragg, NC, on imagery and historical data for its "Honors and Lineage Celebration."
+In recognition for his efforts the author was presented with a Certificate of Appreciation.

 One never knows where a new story will come from.
 I have written about Psychological Operations units that went to war and others that never heard a shot fired in anger.
 In both cases the units had very specific functions to perform and they performed their responsibilities according to Army standards and achieved all of their objectives.

 In this article we will look at the Fifth Loudspeaker and Leaflet Company (5th L&L Co) and study what they did in Germany during the Korean War while the First Loudspeaker and leaflet Company was deployed to the Korean peninsula.

 In July 2012, I heard from former Private First Class Leonard Mather who said:

 I was assigned to the 5th Loudspeaker and leaflet Company in 1954 because of an undergraduate degree in Psychology.
 Captain Fred C. Wilmott was our Commander and second in command was Lieutenant St. Marie.
 We operated out of Field Marshall Irwin Rommel's old WWII quarters on the Panzer Kaserne located in Boeblingen, Germany, part of the Stuttgart community.
 We did a lot of PSYOP, and dealt with a lot of displaced persons from Poland, Czechoslovakia, Yugoslavia, Greece and other nations where the Communists were either in power or trying to gain power.
 My nations of interest were Estonia, Latvia and Lithuania.
 My languages were French and Polish.